 Benefits of practicing Ujjayi Pranayama

 - Ujjayi Pranayama is highly advisable for patients with Insomnia and thyroid disorders.

-- It is excellent to release tension and curing mental disorders.
+- It is excellent to release tension and cure mental disorders.

 - It lengthens the breath and increases lung capacity with high quality.

-- Ujjayi is one of the most effective pranayama for thyroid disorders and mostly other throat problems.
+- Ujjayi is one of the most effective pranayamas for thyroid disorders and other throat problems.

 - It strengthens the heart and lungs.
 It is very effective for the Diapraghm muscle.